 Many of our existing or potential competitors have substantially greater financial, technical and human resources than we do and significantly greater experience in the discovery and development of product candidates, obtaining FDA and other regulatory approvals of products and the commercialization of those products.
 Mergers and acquisitions in the pharmaceutical and biotechnology industries may result in even more resources being concentrated among a small number of our competitors.
 Accordingly, our competitors may be more successful than we may be in obtaining FDA approval for drugs and achieving widespread market acceptance.
-Our competitors' drugs may be more effectively marketed and sold, than any drug we may commercialize and may render our product candidates obsolete or non-competitive before we can recover the expenses of developing and commercializing any of our product candidates.
+Our competitors' drugs may be more effective, or more effectively marketed and sold, than any drug we may commercialize and may render our product candidates obsolete or non-competitive before we can recover the expenses of developing and commercializing any of our product candidates.
 Our competitors may also obtain FDA or other regulatory approval for their products more rapidly than we may obtain approval for ours.
 We anticipate that we will face intense and increasing competition as new drugs enter the market and advanced technologies become available.
-Finally, the development of new treatment methods for the diseases we are targeting could render our drugs non-competitive or obsolete.
-See "Risk Factors-Risks Related to our Business and the Clinical Development and Commercialization of ETC-1002-Our market is subject to intense competition.
-If we are unable to compete effectively, our opportunity to generate revenue from the sale of ETC-1002, if approved, will be materially adversely affected," and elsewhere in this prospectus for more information regarding competitors and competitive products.
+Finally, the development of new treatment methods for the diseases we are targeting could render our drugs non-competition.
+If we are unable to compete effectively, our opportunity to generate revenue from the sale of ETC-1002, if approved, will be materially adversely affected," and elsewhere in this prospectus for more information regarding competitors and competitors.